MartinPons/CleaningDataProject/README.txt

 The Repo contains the following files
 ======================================

+- README.txt

 - run_analysis.R: R script containing all the transformations carried out in the data in order to obtain the final data set presented in the dataset.csv

-- dataset.csv: the transformed data set with the features mentioned above
+- dataset.txt: the transformed data set with the features mentioned above

 - CodeBook.md: a codebook descibing the variables, the data and the transformations performed